amirafshari/autonomous-driving-datasets-tools/README.md

 # BDD100K
-Tools for Berkeley Deep Drive dataset.
+Tools for autonomous driving datasets, such as Berkeley Deep Drive, KITTI, etc.